 I was lucky that I had the wood, wood tint, and glue all on hand.
 I had purchased the welcome letters last fall knowing they would be great for something – and who can beat the price at the Target dollar spot?

 Once the sign was dry, I put it on my front porch for display.
+Now you know how to make a front porch welcome sign.

 DIY Front Porch Welcome Sign Video –